tjFogarty/boilerplate/README.md

 Build scripts are location in the `bin` folder, so you can change the `sync` task to include your own development url.

+Modify `webpack.config.js` to your liking.
+Default setup uses Babel, but you can add other presets (e.g. React) or extra loaders (e.g. Vue loader).

 This makes heavy use of awesome things done by other people:

 * [Normalize.css](http://necolas.github.io/normalize.css/)